| "Whilst the machine was burning the Vickers

 Kattegat.
 They left us alone and once offshore of Sweden we went ashore in a dinghy which

 then returned to the boat which turned and headed for Denmark.
+We started to walk towards Helsinborg when a

 Swedish Customs official (who had seen us land) stopped us.
 We told him that we wanted to